-In the wake of Hurricanes Harvey, Irma and Maria and recent earthquakes in Mexico City, our thoughts are with the victims and families affected by natural disasters.
+In the wake of Hurricanes Harvey, Irma and Maria and earthquakes in Mexico City, our thoughts are with the victims and families affected by natural disasters.
 The City of Chicago has offered its support to the impacted regions and is providing resources as needed.
-Mayor Emanuel encourages Chicagoans to consider supporting organizations assisting with relief efforts and the long recovery ahead in Texas, Florida, Louisiana, Georgia, Puerto Rico, Mexico, the U.S. Virgin Islands and other affected areas.
+Mayor Emanuel encourages Chicagoans to consider supporting organizations assisting with relief efforts and the long recovery ahead in Texas, Florida, Puerto Rico, Mexico, the U.S. Virgin Islands and other affected areas.

 Donating in Emergencies